Did you know that you can earn $37 million annually from a convenience store in just five years?

 The SBA backs typically 75% of the full loan amount so that banks and lenders assume less balance sheet risk on the loan.
 Loan terms are structured based on the assets being financed.

 Conventional loans are typically made by traditional banks and some non-bank lenders.
-These loans are not guaranteed by any third party and the bank or lenders assume the full risk of the loan.
+These loans aren’t guaranteed by any third party, and the bank or lenders assume the full risk of the loan.

-Therefore, credit standards are usually higher for conventional loans.
-Pricing and terms can be more flexible for conventional loans as lenders can price lower for stronger loan requests.
+Therefore, credit standards are usually higher for conventional loans, but pricing and terms can be more flexible.
+Lenders can offer better terms for stronger loan requests.

-Keep in mind that when you seek financing from a bank, you must have good credit and be willing to put up about 15%-20% of the startup costs.
+Keep in mind that when you seek financing from a bank, you must have good credit and be willing to put up about 15% to 20% of the startup costs.

 Convenience stores often use asset-based lines of credit for a variety of business needs.
 Asset-based financing can be either a revolving or term loan that is secured by assets such as accounts receivable, real estate, equipment, or inventory.

 For buyers of an existing convenience store, it may be possible to negotiate financing with the seller.
-If you don’t have great credit and/or have some money to put down, this is a great option for opening your own convenience store.
+If you don’t have great credit or a lot of money to put down, this is a great option for opening your own convenience store.

-You negotiate with the seller the interest rate and terms of the financing.
-One benefit of seller carry financing is that the seller will be supportive of the transition and should offer training to ensure that the buyer is successful in taking the business operations over.
+One benefit of seller carry financing is that the seller will be supportive of the transition.
+They should offer training to ensure that you’re successful in taking over the business.

 Merchant Cash Advance

-Merchant cash advance financing is based on credit card receivables where the merchant cash provider will advance funds based on historical performance or credit card sales.
+Merchant cash advance financing is based on credit card receivables.
+The merchant cash provider will advance funds based on historical performance or credit card sales.

-This financing works well for businesses like convenience stores where there is a large volume of credit card sales.
+This financing works well for businesses like convenience stores that have a large volume of credit card sales.
 Merchant cash is considered short-term financing and can be funded quickly.

 The Bottom Line

-So, which is it?
-Will you stick with your 9 to 5 – 5 days a week?
-Or go for the 7 to 11 – 7 days a week?
+So which is it?
+Will you stick with your 9 to 5 or go for the 7 to 11 at your new convenience store?